-Custom code and the new form builder
+Custom code and the form builder

 I opened a form with custom code, and the form builder looks broken.
-Why is that?

 Some CSS can affect elements of the form builder itself and not just the form, depending on how the code was written.
 Using CSS selectors that are too general or match selectors we already use on the builder is usually the cause.

-This was something that could happen in the old form builder as well, and the solution is to adjust your code to only select the elements inside the form itself.
-Our cheat sheet has examples of how to write CSS for Dubsado forms that wonโ€™t cause issues with the form builder, so be sure to check that out!
+The solution is to adjust your code to only select the elements inside the form itself.
+Our cheat sheet has examples of how to write CSS for Dubsado forms that won’t cause issues with the form builder.

 Why is some of my code not showing up in the form builder?